Carter.jpg

 With the film’s title lockup finalized we moved into the process of designing a poster that evoked the setting as well as the supernatural nature of Carter and Warren’s quest.

-The first poster made use of on set photography provided by the production photographer XXXXX.
+The first poster made use of on set photography provided by the production photographer Suchaina Mehan.

 For the second poster, the image the director had envisioned simply did not exist amongst the on set photography.
 As such, I endevored to create a composite image making use of on set photography, still images extracted from the film itself, and stock photography.